isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/generate-output-use-map-collection-output-generation.md

         >
         > By default, any new preset is disabled.

-1. You can enable the presets for a DITA map  in the following ways based on your setup:
+1. Based on your setup, you can enable the folder profile presets for a DITA map  in the following ways:

     <details>

     <summary> Cloud Services </summary>

     - Enable any individual preset.
-    - Select **All presets** for a DITA map to select all the presets for it in one go.
+    - Select **All presets** for a DITA map to select all presets in one go.
 This option is disabled by default.
     - Select **Folder profile presets** for a DITA map to select all the folder profiles for it.
 This option is disabled by default.
    ![edit a map collection on cloud services](images/edit-map-collection-cs.png){width="800" align="left"}
         </details>